jlmelville/sneer/docs/optimization.md

 panning and zooming than you would otherwise.
 So don't be afraid to crank down `max_iter`.

+## `max_fn`, `max_gr`, `max_fg`

+During one iteration, depending on the type of optimizer being used, multiple gradient and function evaluations may be made.
+As these evaluations take up most of the computational time, you may prefer to restrict the number of these evaluations, rather than the iterations.
+You can specify any of a maximum number of function evaluations (`max_fn`), gradient evaluations (`max_gr`) or the sum of function and gradient evaluations (`max_fg`).

+These parameters only constrain the maximum number of evaluations for the gradient of the error associated with the coordinates.
+If you are using a "dynamic" kernel optimization, gradient evaluations relative to the kernel parameters do not count towards this total.
+See [Embedding Methods](embedding-methods.html) for more on these "dynamic" methods.

 ## `tol`

 Another way to stop the embedding early is to adjust the tolerance parameter,